Dr Philippa Frances

-Martha has extensive experience working with adults and adolescents in community public mental health services (over 9 years) and also working in private practice and currently practices in both settings.
+Martha has extensive experience working with adults and adolescents in community public mental health services and also working in private practice and currently practices in both settings.
 She can also provide psychological consultation to Greek speaking clients as she can speak, read and write Greek fluently and in the past worked as an interpreter for various courts in Victoria.
 In addition, she is an endorsed clinical supervisor.

 Martha has experience working with clients from diverse backgrounds and cultures with a range of presenting issues including:

 - Personality Disorders ( in particular Borderline Personality Disorder)